stefan-vatov/holorepo/README.md

 # Omnirepo

+>This tool is currently in its early stages of development.
+You are welcome to use it if it appears beneficial for your needs; however, please be prepared to encounter rough spots.

-Omnirepo is a command-line tool for managing multiple Git repositories with ease.
+Omnirepo is a command-line tool for managing multiple Git repositories.
 It allows you to organize, clone, and run commands in multiple repositories simultaneously.
 Omnirepo is especially useful for developers who work with multiple repositories, making the workflow more efficient and streamlined.

 ## Table of Contents